withastro/astro/packages/integrations/cloudflare/README.md

 It's then possible to update the preview script in your `package.json` to `"preview": "wrangler pages dev ./dist"`.This will allow you run your entire application locally with [Wrangler](https://github.com/cloudflare/wrangler2), which supports secrets, environment variables, KV namespaces, Durable Objects and [all other supported Cloudflare bindings](https://developers.cloudflare.com/pages/platform/functions/#adding-bindings).

-## Access to the cloudflare runtime
+## Access to the Cloudflare runtime

-You have the posibility to access all the cloudflare bindings and environment variables from your astro pages and api routes through the adapter API
+You can access all the Cloudflare bindings and environment variables from Astro components and API routes through the adapter API.

 ```
 import { getRuntime } from "@astrojs/cloudflare/runtime";